 A little over a week following the storm, TWIA began participating in a variety of disaster recovery and coastal outreach events.
 From September 5 through the end of 2017, we participated in nearly 20 events along with Texas Legislators and representatives from FEMA and other local, state, and federal entities charged with disaster recovery and aid.
 Following the closure of our mobile claims centers at the end of 2017 and late February 2018, we continued to maintain our presence in the Coastal Bend by hosting informational townhall-style events in Port Aransas and Rockport.
 These events transitioned into Claims Assistance Workshops, which provide policyholders an opportunity to discuss their Harvey claims one-on-one with a TWIA claims representative.
-We have held six Claims Assistance Workshops since the start of the year in Portland, Port Aransas, and in Rockport.
+A total of six Claims Assistance Workshops were held between February and July 2018 in Portland, Port Aransas, and Rockport.